YACHT TRANSPORT: SHIPPING SUPERYACHTS ACROSS THE WORLD

 40 yachts from Norway to Turkey, and back again

-Starclass Yacht Transport recently moved a mammoth 40 yachts at once, ranging from 17m to 45m long.
-Starclass use converted carriers made especially for the transportation for yachts and are able to lift yachts of up to 300tons.
+Starclass Yacht Transport moved a mammoth 40 yachts at once, ranging from 17m to 45m long.
+Starclass uses converted carriers made especially for the transportation for yachts and is able to lift yachts of up to 300tons.

 Fitted with adjustable cradles and specialised lashings, the carriers have the hefty job of ensuring the pressure is spread perfectly even across the vessel, or risk millions of pounds worth of damage.

 Starclass’ carriers travel across the Norwegian Sea, the North Atlantic Ocean, the Mediterranean Sea and back again in one mammoth round trip.
-Pick up and drop off occur in every port along the way in Norway, Germany, Holland, England, Gibraltar, Mallorca, South France, Malta, Croatia, Greece, Turkey and Limassol as well as other specially requested destinations.
+Pick ups and drop offs occur in every port along the way in Norway, Germany, Holland, England, Gibraltar, Mallorca, South France, Malta, Croatia, Greece, Turkey and Limassol as well as other specially requested destinations.

 5 yachts from Dubai to the Mediterranean

 Earlier this year, Cigisped Middle East Yacht Transport moved five 28m to 50m yachts, the heaviest weighing a staggering 370 ton, from Dubai to Lavrion and Genoa, as the season finished in the Gulf region, taking a total of 12 days to complete the transportation.

 Every yacht’s cradle was tailor made to the exact shape of the hull, which of course differ immensely from one yacht to the next.
 Made in Italy, the bespoke cradles are designed to evenly spread the load across the hull and the keel, so that no damage will be sustained even across the roughest of seas.